Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 I have a tracking URL that looks like this:

-I made a tracking pixel many years ago and I’m not sure it even does anything, anymore.
-But, it is supposed to execute a PHP script:
+I created a tracking pixel many years ago, and I’m not even sure it does anything anymore.
+But it’s supposed to execute a PHP script:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 | <?php /** * Eric Draken * Date: 2016-07-23 * Time: 11:31 PM * Desc: Tracking pixel to send visitor information to Twitter * * Updates: * 2016-08-04 - Added re parameter, relaxed referrer policy * 2016-09-09 - Add a last-modified tag */ // Referrer must be from the same domain if( isset($_GET['debug']) || stripos($_SERVER['HTTP_REFERER'], 'innisfailapartments.com') > 0 ) { // Get the real IP if (isset($_SERVER["HTTP_CF_CONNECTING_IP"])) { $_SERVER['REMOTE_ADDR'] = $_SERVER["HTTP_CF_CONNECTING_IP"]; } ... // Send back a transparent pixel header('Last-Modified: ' . gmdate('D, d M Y H:i:s') . ' GMT'); header('Content-Type: image/gif'); echo base64_decode('R0lGODlhAQABAJAAAP8AAAAAACH5BAUQAAAALAAAAAABAAEAAAICBAEAOw=='); |

-Ok, so it sends visitor logs to Twitter (for some reason).
-Ah, Slack wasn’t mainstream back then, plus I was overseas at the time and I casually wanted to gauge visitor interest in that site.
+Okay, so it sends visitor logs to Twitter (for some reason).
+Back then, Slack wasn’t mainstream, and I was overseas.
+I think I casually wanted to gauge visitor interest in that site.

 1 2 3 | <?php if ( isset( $_SERVER['HTTP_USER_AGENT'] ) && ( false !== strpos( $_SERVER['HTTP_USER_AGENT'], 'MSIE' ) ) ) : ?> <meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1" /> <?php endif; ?> |